azc242/LinkedOut/README.md

   LinkedOut - Block your toxic LinkedIn feed.
   <br>
 </h1>
+Coming soon to the Google Chrome Extensions Web Store.

 ## What is LinkedOut?
 A chrome extension that will remove your LinkedIn feed's posts (and replace it with cat pictures instead).